levxxvi/User-Documentation/docs/index.md

 ## Prerequisite Knowledge

 The documentation is very new user friendly!
-All our steps are for Discord Desktop.
+All our steps are for Discord Desktop, so please have that installed.

+If you don't have it installed, please click [here](https://discord.com/download).

 ## An Overview of Features: